 For developer guidance, see HealthKit.

 Use Activity rings for Move, Exercise, and Stand information only.
-Activity rings are designed to consistently represent progress in these specific areas.
-Don’t attempt to replicate or modify Activity rings for other purposes.
-Never use Activity rings to display other types of data.
+Activity rings consistently represent progress in these specific areas.
+Don’t attempt to replicate or modify Activity rings for other purposes or to display other types of data.
 Never show Move, Exercise, and Stand progress in another ring-like element.

 Use Activity rings to show progress for a single person.
 Never use Activity rings to represent data for more than one person, and make sure it’s obvious whose progress is shown, such as by using a label, a photo, or an avatar.

 Don’t use Activity rings for ornamentation.
-Activity rings should provide information to people, not embellish your app’s design.
+Activity rings provide information to people; they should not merely embellish your app’s design.
 Never display Activity rings in labels or background graphics.

 Don’t use Activity rings for branding.
 Use Activity rings strictly to display Activity progress in your app.
 Never use Activity rings in your app’s icon or marketing materials.